 3. Fails to separately present a plan for capital expenditures and the means to pay for them.
 For purposes of this paragraph, capital expenditures are

 4. Fails to plan adequately for maintenance and repair of Church facilities in accord with prudent practices and any maintenance plan required by Church Board policy.

-- Deviates materially from the Church Board’s Outcome policies in its allocation among competing fiscal needs.
+5. Deviates materially from the Church Board’s Outcome Statements in its allocation among competing fiscal needs.

 6. Fails to identify in the proposed budget then known annual, capital, or special-cause fundraising activities on behalf of the Church.
 Furthermore, the Lead Minister shall not fail to have procedures that authorize and coordinate fundraising that is done on behalf of the Church or on Church property or by any Church group for any other purpose.

 7. Fails to maintain a minimum balance in the general fund of $50,000, and in the combined balances of the general, committee, and designated funds of $100,000, without prior Board approval.